lijiazheng99/Counterfactuals-for-Sentiment-Analysis/OOD Test/Readme.md

-We provide the all of the data and code used for out-of-domain test in this folder.
+We provide the data and code used for out-of-domain test in this folder.